2017 Case Study Competitors

 | Slippery Rock University|

-The Sport Entertainment and Venues Tomorrow (SEVT) conference is pleased to announce its 5th annual undergraduate student case study competition, which will take place on Thursday, March 23, 2017 in Columbia, SC at the Columbia Marriott downtown.
+The Sport Entertainment and Venues Tomorrow (SEVT) conference is pleased to announce its 5th annual undergraduate student case study competition, which will take place on Thursday, March 8, 2018 in Columbia, SC at the USC Alumni Center.

 The competition will consist of team members compiling a 15-minute oral presentation to a panel of expert academic and industry judges.
-Competing teams will be randomly assigned to one of two groups, from which the top team from each group (as decided by group’s respective judges) will be announced at the awards dinner Thursday evening, March 23rd.
-The two teams will present their solutions to all of our judges at 8:00 a.m. on Friday, March 24th.
+Competing teams will be randomly assigned to one of two groups, from which the top team from each group (as decided by group’s respective judges) will be announced Thursday, March 8, 2018.
+The two teams will present their solutions to all of our judges at 9:00 a.m. on Friday, March 9th.

 Further details and the official undergraduate case study competition rules are listed below.

-The winning team will be awarded a trophy on Friday morning, March 24th after the two top teams compete and the judges deliberate.
+The winning team will be awarded a trophy at the awards luncheon on Friday, March 9th after the two top teams compete and the judges deliberate.
 In addition, the team’s school will be awarded five (5) registration passes (four students, one advisor) for next year’s SEVT conference.

 Teams should be comprised of no more than four (4) currently enrolled undergraduate students.
 A total of eight (8) teams can be accommodated and are selected on a “first come, first served” basis.

-The case study and guidelines will be sent to each team’s advisor on Wednesday, March 15th.
+The case study and guidelines will be sent to each team’s advisor one week prior to the conference.
 All oral presentations will be given starting at 8:00 a.m.
-ET on Thursday, March 23rd at the Columbia Marriott, unless otherwise noted.
+ET on Thursday, March 8th at the USC Alumni Center, unless otherwise noted.